UTDNebula/website/docs/about/projects/api.md

 At [HackUTD VIII](https://hackutd.co) in fall 2021, hackers tested and built projects with the Nebula API as part of a alpha preview.
-As a result, the [Comet Circle](https://devpost.com/software/comet-clique) team was invited to Project Nebula to work on similar useful tools.
+As a result, the [Comet Circle](https://devpost.com/software/comet-clique) team was invited to Nebula Labs to work on similar useful tools.
 Comet Circle was redeployed to [heatmap.utdnebula.com](https://heatmap.utdnebula.com) for public use.

 ## Contributing